Home > how to make bone meal fertilizer

 Not all plants will benefit from bone meal.
 Some plants grow well with bone meal.
 Other plants may not respond well to this fertilizer.
 Bone meal fertilizer only works in acidic soil with a pH level of 7.0 or below.

-It depends on the type of plant and the quality of soil in the pot.
-Most plants benefit from one teaspoon per gallon of potting soil.
 For younger or more delicate plants, start with a smaller amount and work your way up.
 Bone meals are slow-releasing.
 You can use a soil testing kit to check nutrient levels in your soil.
 Or buy pre-fertilized potting mix instead of adding bone meal directly.

 Conclusion